eatingC0933/REACT-COUNTRIES/README.md

 # REACT-COUNTRIES
-Search different countries to get more information
+Search different countries by the REST COUTRIES API to get more information and add to your favorite list.